Graduate Courses at Penn

 - Courses taken outside of the Law School will not count toward the calculation of graduation honors.

-- The decision about granting credit for non-Law courses is made by the Dean of Students.
-Accordingly, all students must complete a Law Credit for Non-Law Course form to ensure the Law School will grant credit for your coursework outside of the Law School.
+- All students who are not taking the non-law course towards a Joint Degree must complete an Application for Law Credit for Non-Law Courses.
+This requirement also applies to all classes taken towards Certificates of Study.
+Please note that approval means only that the Law School will grant credit for your coursework outside of the Law School should you satisfactorily complete the course.
+It does not ensure that you will actually be enrolled in the course.
+Enrollment is determined by the University department controlling the course and is subject to availability.
 The form should be submitted during add/drop.
-Failure to submit the form during the add/drop period and be approved for Law credit results in a tuition charge posted soon after add/drop concludes.
+Failure to submit the form during the add/drop period (and receive approval for Law credit) results in a tuition charge posted soon after add/drop concludes.

 - JD candidates may receive credit for up to 12 semester hours of graduate level courses taken at the University during their combined 2L and 3L years.